This article describes how to connect Tableau to ServiceNow IT Service Management (ITSM) data and set up the data source.

 Before you begin, gather this connection information:

-- ServiceNow instance you want to connect to: cloud-based or on premise
+- ServiceNow instance you want to connect to: cloud-based or on premises

 - User name and password for a local ServiceNow account